-At no time should an educational psychologist discuss in public information pertaining to employees, students or the operation of the division.
-An educational psychologist is expected to respect the confidential nature of their position by avoiding discussion about any topics that are not formally communicated to the public by the administration of the school or the school division.
+At no time should a Psychometrist discuss in public information pertaining to employees, students or the operation of the division.
+A Psychometrist is expected to respect the confidential nature of their position by avoiding discussion about any topics that are not formally communicated to the public by the administration of the school or the school division.
 Breaching confidentiality is a serious violation of acceptable conduct and The Local Authority Freedom of Information and Protection of Privacy Act.